When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 We’ve designed this workshop with current health and safety precautions in mind.
 To maintain appropriate physical distancing, participants will drive in their own vehicles and be responsible for their own lodging and meals.
 All photography will take place outdoors.
 Staff and participants will be expected to follow the latest CDC and local guidelines, which include keeping six feet of distance between people who are not traveling together.
 Visit Atlas Obscura's Trips FAQ for more information.

-The total cost of this trip is $860 per person.
+The total listed price of this trip is per person.
 Note that participants are responsible for their own transportation and accommodations.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.